Last updated: 10.09.2024

 To always have the same exchange rates in Fortnox and Opter, proceed as follows:

 Set exactly the same exchange rates in Fortnox and Opter.
-When you want to update an exchange rate, change the exchange rate simultaneously in both Fortnox and Opter.
-In Opter, you set exchange rates under Economy > Currencies > tab Currency rates.
+When updating an exchange rate, change the exchange rate at the same time in both Fortnox and Opter.
+In Opter, exchange rates are set under Economy > Currencies> Currency rates tab.

 Customer number and sales ledger number